UniversalDevicesInc-PG3/udi-poly-notification/POLYGLOT_CONFIG.md

 # Polyglot Node Server Configuration

+## Service Nodes

+The Serice nodes allow you to send messages to a service, currently the only supported service is Pushover.
+You must also define at least one Service Node.

-## Pushover
+### Pushover

-You must have a user key for the [Pushover Service](https://pushover.net/dashboard) and you will need at least one application key which are listed at the bottom of that page under "Your Applications".
-If you don't have one, or want to create a different one you can [clone the Universal Devices application](https://pushover.net/apps/clone/universal_devices)
+You must have a user key for the [Pushover Service](https://pushover.net/dashboard){:target="_ blank"} and you will need at least one application key which are listed at the bottom of that page under "Your Applications".
+If you don't have one, or want to create a different one you can [clone the Universal Devices application](https://pushover.net/apps/clone/universal_devices){:target="_ blank"}

+You may create multiple Applications on Pushover, just list each one with a unique name.
+This allows you to use different icons to easily distinguish and categorize the messages in the Pushover app.

 To add the configuration:

-- For each Pushover application you want to use, Click "Add Pushover Keys" below.
+- For each Pushover application you want to use, Click "Add Pushover Service Nodes" below.
   - Add the "Name" which is used as the ISY node address, and can be maximum of eight characters.
-  - Add the User Key which can be found on your [Pushover Dashboard](https://pushover.net/dashboard)
+  - Add the User Key which can be found on your [Pushover Dashboard](https://pushover.net/dashboard){:target="_ blank"}
   - Add the Application Key
 - Restart the Nodeserver